Step 1: Making Friends

 - You can also send help to other players needing assistance for the Quarry.
 Provided they do their quarry runs, you can earn 100 bells per player (10 if they don’t).

 - Adding more people gives more options for Marketplace, where you can peddle wares to other players.
-This is especially important if you’re missing a fruit/fish/insect for a quest.
+This is especially important if you’re missing a fruit/fish/insect for a request.

 - Though it may seem unimportant, sending kudos is the only way to earn Friend Powder from daily goals which is a relatively vital component in crafting furniture.